 Structure of business and supply chain overview

 KAZ Minerals PLC is listed on the London Stock Exchange, the Kazakhstan Stock Exchange and the Hong Kong Stock Exchange and is a member of the FTSE 250 index of UK companies.
-The Group has operating subsidiaries in Kazakhstan and Kyrgyzstan which own and operate its copper mining and processing and new construction operations in those countries.
-For further details on the Group’s business model please see pages 8 and 9 of the 2016 Annual Report.
+The Group has subsidiaries in Kazakhstan and Kyrgyzstan which own and operate its copper mining and processing assets in those countries.
+For further details on the Group’s business model please see pages 12 and 13 of the 2017 Annual Report and Accounts.

 Policies and controls

-During 2016 the Group established policies to combat Modern Slavery including a Suppliers’ Charter and Code of Fair Employment which can be viewed at the following links:
+The Group has established policies and procedures to combat Modern Slavery, which include the Suppliers’ Charter and Code of Fair Employment.
+The policies can be viewed at the following links:

 CODE OF FAIR EMPLOYMENT

 HUMAN RIGHTS POLICY

 The Code of Fair Employment, which applies to contractors as well as the Group’s own employees, includes clauses prohibiting any forced, involuntary, bonded, indentured or child labour.
 Document retention and any involvement in human trafficking of any form is prohibited.
 Employees of contractor companies are to be provided with contracts of employment setting out their rights and responsibilities and workers must not be required to lodge deposits or security payments.
 Wages and working hours must comply with legal limits, harsh or inhumane treatment is strictly prohibited, all staff are to be treated equally and workers must be free to terminate their contract of employment and leave the workplace at any time.